tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/快直播服务费用_intl_en.md

 **Billing example**

 - Suppose an LEB session lasts for 1 hour at a bitrate of 500 Kbps, which is the sum of the audio bitrate and the video bitrate.
 If you enable transcoding and specify a video bitrate, the sum of the audio bitrate and the specified video bitrate will be used for billing.
 If there are 100 viewers, the consumed bandwidth will be approximately: 500/8 x 3600 x 100 = 22,500,000 KB = 22.5 GB.
-- Suppose this LEB session was held on October 1, 2020.
-The traffic fees you would need to pay on October 2, 2020 are as follows:
+- Suppose this LEB session was held on October 20, 2020.
+The traffic fees you would need to pay on October21, 2020 are as follows:
   Daily LEB traffic fees = 0.0891 (USD/GB) × 22.5 (GB) = 2.0048 USD.

 [](id:bandwidth)